 Pharma consultancy and Expertise.

 Our client base includes major pharmaceutical companies and manufacturers.
-Leading medical device suppliers and medical diagnostics companies also benefit from these services.
+Leading medical device suppliers and medical diagnostics companies also benefit from our services.

 We also help dental equipment suppliers, wholesalers, government health services, hospitals, associations and many regulatory bodies.

 - Supply chain ‘rapid diagnostic’ reviews.
 We use these to identify compliance gaps, shortcomings in delivering great service and cost-saving opportunities.

 - Outsourcing reviews and tendering programs.
 Here we review international freight, warehousing, domestic distribution and express services.
 We also pay particular attention to your service providers.